-- 72. As with my previous inspection, I was provided with all necessary assistance during the inspection process.
+71. As in the case of my previous inspection visits, I was provided with all necessary support and assistance during the inspection process.
 Those who facilitated the process were extremely courteous, well-informed and generous with their time.
-They were equally responsive to requests for information and receptive to feedback in relation to how practices might be improved in the future. - 73.
-My inspection visit revealed that public officials involved in the operation of RIPL strive to achieve good standards.
-They are exercising their powers lawfully and the use of the powers has made a significant contribution to the prevention and detection of serious crime in Guernsey.
+As in previous years, they were responsive to requests for information and receptive to feedback in relation to how practices might be improved in the future.

+72. As in previous years, my inspection visit revealed that public officials involved in the operation of RIPL strive to achieve good standards of compliance with the legislative scheme.
+They are exercising their powers lawfully and the lawful and proportionate use of the powers has made a significant contribution to the prevention and detection of serious crime in Guernsey.
 Applications for authorisations were drafted to a good standard and properly identified the statutory purpose for which the power was sought.

 The requirements of necessity and proportionality were considered with care.
 This reflects the commitment of all personnel involved to maintain high standards of conduct.
-Overall, the processes and procedures in place are fit for purpose.
+Overall, the processes and procedures in place are fit for purpose although the time will come when the legislation will need to be reviewed to ensure it is up to date and properly serves the needs of modern day Guernsey.

-74. The overall conclusion of this, my second report as Commissioner, is that the people of Guernsey have good reasons to be assured that the legislation is operated lawfully and with proper appreciation of the public interest.
+73. The overall conclusion of this, my third report as Commissioner, is that the people of with proper appreciation of the public interest.